 To deploy Apex to upper environments, you can use:

 Apex allows Salesforce developers to code back-end databases and client-side interfaces to create business-required SaaS applications.
-It also comes with an API that developers use to access organization data, standard web interfaces, and a range of tools.
+It also comes with an API that developers use to access organization data, standard web interfaces, and various tools.

 📢